speksofdust/code-generators-py/README.md

 # code-generators-py
-a collection of various code generators written in python
+a collection of various code generators written in python made mostly for personal use.